 The sun had just risen in Northern California.
 Dozens of wide-eyed children eagerly filled a bus headed for an Angel Tree Sports Clinic.
 Volunteer Jason* rode along with them, asking for their names and passing around food.
 He'd never seen kids so excited about breakfast burritos.

 If they were this excited about breakfast, there was no telling what their reaction would be to what was coming next.
-"They couldn't even fathom what was in store for them," says Justin.
+"They couldn't even fathom what was in store for them," says Jason.
 As the day unfolded, the children realized, Oh, we get to play football!

 TACKLING LIFE TOGETHER

 Across the country, Angel Tree Sports Clinics bring children of prisoners together to help them gain skills in various sports and learn about God's love.
 Angel Tree®, a program of Prison Fellowship®, serves incarcerated parents by providing a pathway for restoring and strengthening their relationships with their children and families.
 With lessons designed to build skills, confidence, and character, these Sports Clinics serve at-risk youth who might not have the chance to go to a sports clinic or camp.
 Kids of all ages and abilities have the unique opportunity to learn from the best—college sports stars and former professional athletes, many of whom have experienced similar personal struggles, including parental incarceration.